- The CDC, founded in 1946, is the U.S. federal agency mandated with protecting Americans’ health.

 How is it organized?

 The CDC is an agency within the Department of Health and Human Services (HHS).
 It has a workforce of over twenty thousand people across more than sixty countries.
 The directorship of the CDC is typically a political appointment by the president that does not require the Senate’s approval.
 Directors are always health-care professionals; Rochelle Walensky, a medical doctor and virologist, has headed the agency since January 2021.
 The CDC is divided into institutes, offices, and centers—there are twelve major units and more than two dozen in all—each with their own focus, such as the National Center for Injury Prevention and Control and the Office of Minority Health and Health Equity.

-In fiscal year 2020, the agency’s budget was about $12 billion.
+In fiscal year 2021, the agency’s budget was close to $13 billion.
 Around $5 billion of the CDC budget goes toward Vaccines for Children, which provides free vaccinations to children whose families are uninsured, underinsured, on Medicaid, or are members of an indigenous group—about half of all children in the United States.
-Close to $4 billion (roughly 60 percent of the budget, excluding Vaccines for Children and Global Health funding) supports state and local health departments.
+Much of the annual budget supports state and local health departments [PDF].

 How does it fit in with other U.S. health agencies?